berndporr/iir1/README.md

 ## Packages for Ubuntu

-If you have Ubuntu xenial or artful then install it as a pre-compiled package:
+If you have Ubuntu xenial, artful or bionic then install it as a pre-compiled package:

 ```